-The net performance of each Share Class of the Sub-fund is based on the net asset value per share, taking into account any dividend distributions.
-The relative performance is the difference between the net performance of each Share Class of the Sub-fund and the performance of the index.
+The net performance of each Share Class of the Fund is based on the net asset value per share, taking into account any dividend distributions.
+The relative performance is the difference between the net performance of each Share Class of the Fund and the performance of the index.